SoftEng-HEIGVD/Teaching-HEIGVD-AMT-2019-Project-Two/doc/README_usability.md

 ## Objectives

-Here we explain how to use the api..
+Here we explain how to use the api.

 ### Login - Authentication